Polarnova/cling-jupyter-docker/README.md

 ### Building the Docker Image

-To build the Docker image locally, run the following command in the repository’s root directory:
+To build the Docker image locally, run the following command in the repository's root directory:

 ```bash
 docker build -t cling-jupyter .